geometros/llm-cli/README.md

 # llm-cli

-I just want to be able to ask llm questions from the command line
+Script to ask Claude questions from the command line

+#### Usage

+* Run with an argument to get a quick answer, but bash special characters must be escaped or quoted
+* Run without an argument to enter interactive mode, any input is fine here.
+Ctrl + C to exit.

-#### To Do:
+#### To Do

-* Make interactive mode send context of previous messages
 * Add a system prompt
 * Flags to view, change system prompt
 * Flags to view, change default model